Replacing a Lost License in New York

 - Determine the applicable fee.
 (See “Replacement Fees" below.)

 - Mail in your completed application and photocopies with your proofs of ID to one of the addresses below.
 Include a personal check or money order payable to “Commissioner of Motor Vehicles" for the amount of the fee.

-If you don’t have enough documents to add up to 6 points, you won’t be able to mail in your application.
+If you don't have the proper documents , you won't be able to mail in your application.
 You will need to bring each proof of ID that you have to your local DMV office.